-Soil is at the heart and soul of our planet.
-Put simply, we can't live without it.
+Soil is the heart and soul of our planet.
+We can't live without it.

 Soil is a combination of minerals, organic matter, air, water and living organisms.
 We need it to sustain life.

 But our soils are degrading at an alarming rate.
 We have taken soil for granted and now one-third of the world’s arable soils are degraded.
 The situation becomes even more urgent when we consider that it can take a thousand years for just one centimetre of topsoil to form.

 Did you know that there's 10 billion tonnes of carbon stored in UK soils?